 27. What is the status of the c technology and equipment us this program?
-(3.16) sed for furt the her align the p rogram with t stry and the re- equipment and he current tecl quirements of nnology of 28.
-How satisfied are students with their preparation for employment?
+(3.16) sed for the The lab has been updated with equipment and tools to further align the program with the current technology of the HVAC/R industry and the requirements of the HVAC Excellence accreditation.
+28. How satisfied are students with their preparation for employment?
 (3.18) We are not currently collecting data but there are plans to build a system to collect this data through surveys.
 29. How is student satisfactio information collected?
-(3.19) y to collect dat am faculty and 30.
-How are employers engage this program? (e.g. curriculur design, review, placement, we based learning opportunities n prk- We work with employers to offer hands on learning in the field with experienced technicians through internships.
+(3.19) We use a post-graduation survey to collect data on the student satisfaction of our program faculty and facility.
+30. How are employers engaged in this program? (e.g. curriculum design, review, placement, work- based learning opportunities) (3.20) We work with employers to offer hands on learning in the field with experienced technicians through internships.
 We also invite industry experts to sit on our advisory council so that we can understand what their needs are and to be sure to keep up with what is happening in industry.
 31. How often does the progr advisory committee meet?
 (3.2 am At Waubonsee Community College, all CTE Program Advisory Committees meet two times per year.
 32. Do you have evidence or feedback regarding employer satisfaction with the preparation of the program's graduates?
 Please describe.
 (3.22) Per HVAC Excellence accreditation we are to collect data.
 We plan to do this through a survey process that we are developing.
 We also invite employers to be on our advisory council, and we do receive feedback during the meetings.
 33. How is employer satisfaction information collected?
 (3.23) We are in the process of setting up a survey to collect data.
 34. Did the review of program quality result in any actions or modifications?
 Please explain.
-(3.24) modification h will continue t re feedback to o partner with n the employer s and use DATA ANALYSIS FOR CTE PROGRAM REVIEW Please complete for each program reviewed.
-Colleges may report aggregated data from the parent program or report on enrollment and completion data individually for each certificate within the program.
-Provide the most recent 5 year longitudinal data available.
-CTE Program Heating Ventilation and Air Conditioning CIP CODE 47.0201 YEAR 1 YEAR 2 YEAR 3 YEAR 4 YEAR 5 Number of Students Enrolled (AAS HVAC) 51 40 47 43 42 Number of Completers 4 6 2 3 6
+(3.24) No modification have been made.
+We will continue to partner with the employers and use there feedback to make improvements.
+DATA ANALY Please complete for each program review or report on enrollment and completion da most recen olleges may rep ort aggregated o ach certificate w lata from the pa CTE Program Heating Ven Ventilation and Air Conditioning CIP CODE 47.0201 YEAR 1 YEAR 2 YEAR 3 YEAR 4 YEAR 5 Number of Students Enrolled (AAS HVAC) 51 40 47 43 42 Number of Completers 4 6 2 3 6